gborobio73/gborobio73.github.io/_posts/2016-08-16-tennis-score-for-pebble.markdown

 categories: [smart watch, software development]
 tags: [pebble, C, tennis]
 ---
 Do you play tennis and own a [Pebble][pebble] watch?
-Now you can keep track of the score in your wrist! <br>
+Now you can keep track of the score in your Pebble! <br>
-[**Tennis Score**][pebbleapp] for [Pebble][pebble] tracks points, games, sets and who is serving.
-Update the score by pressing a button; undo available.
+[**Tennis Score**][pebbleapp] for [Pebble][pebble] tracks points, games, sets and serves.
+Update the score by pressing a button.
 Choose between best of 3 or 5 sets; tiebreak for all sets.
-Shows current time and match duration.
+Shows both current time and match duration.
 <br>[**Tennis Score**][pebbleapp] for [Pebble][pebble] works in Pebble Time Round, Time Steel, Time, Steel and Classic.

 ## Usage
 **Menu**

-- Select whether you will play best of 3 or best of 5 sets
+- Select between best of 3 or 5 sets

-- Select who starts serving
+- Select who serves first

 - Start match!